josemarinfarina/SciBlend-Core/README.md

 ## Requirements

 - Blender 4.2 or higher
-- Paraview (for initial data processing)
+- Paraview 5.13 or higher (for initial data processing)
 - Python 3.11 (bundled with Blender 4.2)

 ## Installation